-So again, once a child sees it’s in his best interests, a lot of things will change.
-Here’s a great example: Let’s say you have a kid who hasn’t worked hard in school, isn’t really committed to anything and is kind of lazy around the house, perhaps a little mouthy sometimes.
-And then one day he wants to get his driver’s permit.
+So again, once a child sees it’s in their best interests, a lot of things will change.
+Here’s a great example: let’s say you have a kid who hasn’t worked hard in school, isn’t committed to anything, and is lazy around the house, perhaps a little mouthy sometimes.
+And then, one day, they want to get their driver’s permit.
 Oh man, do things change!
-All of a sudden, that same child is apologetic when he makes a mistake.
-He’s interested in doing the things you want him to do—and he’s willing to do his chores and homework.
-All because he wants to drive that car.
+Suddenly, that same child is apologetic when they make a mistake, they’re interested in doing the things you want them to do, and they’re willing to do their chores and homework.
+All because they want to drive that car.

-Q: What about parents who say, “I don’t know how to motivate my child—he doesn’t care about anything?”
+Q: What about parents who say, “I don’t know how to motivate my child—they don’t care about anything”?

 Q: James, what would you say to parents who feel like their child is hopeless—and that nothing will work for them?

-James: I would say that I understand—I think there are children who certainly make you feel hopeless when you’re trying to parent them.
+James: I would say that I understand—I think some children certainly make you feel hopeless when you’re trying to parent them.
 Believe me, I’ve worked with some entrenched, out-of-control kids over the years.
-But by using that system of responsibility, accountability and consequences, I saw many, many of those kids turn their lives around and go on to become successful adults.
+But by using that system of responsibility, accountability, and consequences, I saw many of those kids turn their lives around and become successful adults.
 So in my mind, there’s always hope—but you have to be willing to work at it to create real change.

 Challenging Parenting Issues: 5 of the Hardest Things Parents Face